leodip/goiabada/mkdocs/docs/how-it-works.md

 ### Client permissions

-Client permissions become relevant in server-to-server exchanges, specifically within the client credentials flow.
+Client permissions are used in server-to-server exchanges, specifically within the client credentials flow.
 This is about the permissions granted to the client itself, allowing it to access other resources.

 ## Resources and permissions